 - It’s super practical – you can do everything online

-- It’s cheaper and easier than doing international transfers with banks
+- It’s cheaper and easier than sending money internationally using banks

 - There isn’t a minimum transaction amount